MostAwesomeDude/construct/docs/compilation.rst

 Exceptions do not include `path` information

-enum34 is not supported, plese use pure Enum constructions
+enum34 is not supported, please use pure Enum constructions

 _index context entry is not supported, neither is Index class